 I started with a photo taken with the default camera app on my Android Hero HTC 4G at 8M:

 The first Jelly Lens I tried was the Soft Focus.
 It definitely gave me a soft focus but also sacrificed some of the quality I expect from my phone lens.
+Disappointed, I switched to the Vignette lens, which not only did not give me a nice vignette effect, but also degraded the image quality.

 The Wide Angle lens was the first Jelly Lens to give me a noticeable effect, so this one is probably a keeper.